parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Solver.PrintConcentration False

-This key is used to turn on collection and printing of the well data.
+*string* **Solver.PrintWells** True This key is used to turn on collection and printing of the well data.
 The data is collected at intervals given by values in the timing information section.
 Printing occurs at the end of the run when all collected data is written.
-Example Useage:

 .. container:: list